Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

 ```bash
   frame=   10 fps=1.0 q=-0.0 Lsize=   30375kB time=00:00:00.40 bitrate=622080.0kbits/s speed=0.0388x
   ```
-  Note the FPS is slow 1
+  Note that CPU speed is 1 frame/second.

 #### Step 2: Running with the filter on the F1 FPGA